Sereno1710/feup-comp/README.md

 # Comp2024 Project

-Contains a reference implementation for an initial version of the project that supports a small portion of Java code--.
+Contains a reference implementation for an initial version of the project that supports a small portion of Java--.